Phosphorus Recovery in Wastewater Treatment

 Phosphorus recovered through struvite precipitation and similar technologies accounts for only part of the phosphorus processed in wastewater treatment.
 For utilities that use sludge incineration or other thermal processes as a final endpoint, phosphorus remains concentrated in the resulting sewage sludge ash (SSA) and can still be recovered.

-Processes have been developed to efficiently extract phosphorus from SSA, often achieving recovery rates above 80-90 percent.
-The most mature technologies, such as wet-acid leaching, produce phosphoric acid which can be used to make struvite products downstream.
+Some projects have effectively demonstrated the extraction of phosphorus from SSA, achieving recovery rates of 80–90 percent.
+The most mature of these technologies, such as wet-acid leaching, produce phosphoric acid which can be used to make struvite products downstream.

 This route is particularly effective for plants that use iron or aluminium salts to bind phosphorus during the wastewater treatment process, which would otherwise make direct struvite recovery from liquors more challenging.